-I met all my subjects for this series on the Internet, but I did not use an online dating service with fees and forms.
-I found my models through the personal ads that they had posted free of charge on Craig’s List Portland.
+I met my subjects for this series on the Internet, but I did not use an online dating service with fees and forms.
+I found my models through the personal ads that they had posted on Craig’s List Portland.

 Craig’s List is a place to find various goods and services as well as social events, a job, a roof over your head, or even a honey.
 And though the List is a worldwide phenomenon, Craig’s List is local in its manifestations.
 There are over two hundred Craig’s List websites specific to over two hundred cities internationally.
 Go to portland.craigslist.org and see how Portland can feed you, house you, or fun you.
-Learn about your city through this amazing, free and free-form tool for connecting within your community...
+You’ll learn so much about your city through this free and free-form tool for connecting within your community.

 Through it, I learned about seven men.
 Six of them posted in the “men seeking women” section, and their personal ads emphasized their ability to provide financially for a female companion.
 I answered their posts not as a potential girlfriend, but as an artist interested in the “male as provider” and “female as provided-for” relationship roles.

 Originally, I intended the series to include just these six along with a self-portrait, but when I met my now-partner through the artists forum on the List, the concept for the series shifted dramatically.
 Before I initiated these Internet encounters, I already knew I didn’t need a man to support me financially.
 I didn’t need it, and I didn’t want it.
 But it was not until I met David that I understood that I do need a man to support me both emotionally and in my work.
 I need another artist, another dreamer.

 To learn more about the making of this series, please visit this article on my blog.